Historical Background of the Indian Constitution

-- The machinery of the administration was totally unconcerned about the public opinion.
+- The machinery of the administration was totally unconcerned about public opinion.

 Indian Councils of Acts of 1861:

 - The Viceroy of India would nominate Indians to the legislative council.
-3 Indians entered Legislative council.
-This was the first time an Indian representation in the institutions of Viceroy’s council.
+3 Indians entered the Legislative council.
+This was the first time an Indian representation in the institutions of the Viceroy’s council.

-- Legislative councils were established in Center and provinces.
+- Legislative councils were established in centers and provinces.